-- Who was invited to make representations to the District Plan Consultation Draft15how this was done, a summary of the main issues raised and how they were taken into account - Who was invited to make representations to the Pre-Submission District Plan16, how this was done, how many representations were received and a summary of the main issues raised.
+- Who was invited to make representations to the District Plan Consultation Draft15, how this was done, a summary of the main issues raised and how they were taken into account. - Who was invited to make representations to the District Plan Pre-Submission Draft16, how this was done, how many representations were received and a summary of the main issues raised. - Who was invited to make representations to the Focused Amendments to the District Plan Pre-Submission Draft, how this was done, how many representations were received and a summary of the main issues raised.